 In Phase 3, organizations reacting to and building infrastructure for the Novel Economy is the new status quo.
 Emphasis from here on out is 1) expanding digital business capacity and expertise, 2) fueling the organization’s innovation engine for growth (operational, product, and services) 3) expanding the role of AI and automation across the enterprise to improve capacity, and 4) resilience for long-term disruption-proofing.Get ready for the ‘Novel Economy’ and recovering from COVID-19 fallout, Vala Afshar, ZDNet

-In this phase, the focus shifts from survival and continuation to results and success.
+Therefore, the focus shifts from survival and continuation to results and success.

 - Creation of new value through innovation processes;

-- Agile and lean methodology at work;
+- Agile and lean methodology;

 - Artificial intelligence;